FORK FARMS LLC

 Joining Fork Farms in 2017, he initially managed the commercial farm side of the business until moving to a full-time partnership development and sales role.
 He happily lives in Appleton with his two retired ranch dogs.

-Steve Tyink, Partnership Development
+Steve Tyink, director of Business Development

 Steve is widely known for his work with experience-based design methodology and creating thought-leading, innovative customer experiences in a wide variety of industries.
 His professional experience includes vice president of business innovation – Miron Construction, founder – Attach (nationally recognized industrial design firm), vice president of Saturn operations and leadership development – Bergstrom Corporation and general manager of numerous private country clubs.